In the News!

 Mission:

-Support and empower women survivors of addiction, trafficking, and incarceration through holistic healing in a shared community.
+Support and empower women survivors of addiction, trafficking, and/or incarceration through holistic healing in a shared community.

 Vision: